Awake laryngeal voice surgery

 Balloon Sinuplasty

-Balloon sinuplasty is a minimally invasive treatment for chronic or recurring sinusitis when medical therapies are not helping.
+Balloon sinuplasty is a minimally invasive treatment for chronic sinusitis or recurring sinus infections when medical therapies are not helping.
 A small balloon catheter is used to gently dilate blocked sinus drainage pathways, improving airflow and mucus clearance.
 The procedure is performed in the office using high resolution endoscopic cameras.
 This can be done wide awake or with relaxing medicine such as valium.

 Endoscopic Sinus Surgery

 Endoscopic sinus surgery is performed under general anesthesia, with specialized cutting tools passing through the nostrils.
 No external cuts or scars are involved.
 Sinus surgery (“ESS”) is designed to restore normal sinus drainage and ventilation while preserving healthy tissue.
 This approach is used when medical therapy is insufficient or when more advanced sinus disease is present.
-Most patients will have dissolving foam packing, which slowly disintegrates and is flushed out by the saline sinus rinse.
+Most patients will have dissolving foam packing during the first postop week, which slowly disintegrates and is flushed out by the saline sinus rinses.